Get a quote

 Is mobile home insurance different from homeowners insurance?

-Here’s what makes mobile home insurance and traditional home insurance similar: they both cover your structure, your personal belongings, and your personal liability.
-They’re also both usually “open perils” coverage for your dwelling, which means they cover any loss unless it's caused by something that’s specifically listed as being excluded from the policy.
+Here's what makes mobile home insurance and traditional home insurance similar: they both cover your home’s structure, your personal belongings, and your personal liability.
+They also both usually cover damage caused by any hazard (called open-perils coverage) — unless the cause of damage is specifically excluded (like flood damage).

 But here’s what makes them different: Insurers have found that manufactured homes represent a different risk than traditionally built homes.
 As a result, mobile home insurance can be more expensive than traditional home insurance.